 Key takeaway

-3. Ask your machinist for a “cost reduction design review” – most shops give this free.
+3. Please have your designer conduct a “cost reduction design review” – most manufacturers provide it for free.